kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   This feature gate will never graduate to beta or stable.
 - `TopologyManagerPolicyBetaOptions`: Allow fine-tuning of topology manager policies, experimental, Beta-quality options.
-  This feature gate guards *a group* of topology manager options whose quality level is alpha.
+  This feature gate guards *a group* of topology manager options whose quality level is beta.
   This feature gate will never graduate to stable.
 - `TopologyManagerPolicyOptions`: Allow fine-tuning of topology manager policies,
 - `UserNamespacesStatelessPodsSupport`: Enable user namespace support for stateless Pods.